lt2713/MatrixChatbotGenerator/readme.md

 used for the Client Application as a default configuration.
 The DB_URL should be the url the flask application is running at.

+- If you want to enable HTTPS, you have to copy your cert.pem and key.pem files into the store directory and edit the file store/flask_app.py and set ssl_enabled to True.

 - If you changed the port in the .env file, you need to change it in the Dockerfile and in docker-compose.yml as well.